 Just before the launch of the new product, he decided to go on a hunt for new influencers to send PR packages to which was a clever tactic as his hashtag, #JeffreeStarPRList, started to trend on Twitter and he had a huge response from influencers all over the world.

-For consumers, this makes you feel reassured about the Jeffree Star Cosmetics as he picks fresh influencers for his PR campaigns and bases it mostly on talent and passion for makeup.
-This way, you can take note of the experts’ initial thoughts of the product.
+For consumers, this makes you feel reassured about Jeffree Star Cosmetics as he picks fresh influencers for his PR campaigns and bases it mostly on talent and passion for makeup.
+This way, you can take note of the experts’ initial thoughts on the product.

 Kendall Jenner’s Pepsi Ad